spl0k/supysonic/docs/setup/install.rst

    you're using the *stable* release it might not be available in the packages yet.

-If you plan on using it with a MySQL or PostgreSQL you also need the corresponding Python package, ``python-pymysql`` for MySQL or ``python-psycopg2`` for PostgreSQL.
+If you plan on using it with a MySQL or PostgreSQL database you also need the corresponding Python package, ``python-pymysql`` for MySQL or ``python-psycopg2`` for PostgreSQL.